Policy 3.2.1 —Benefits

 Pursuant to federal and state law, military leave shall be granted to College employees for certain periods of service in the uniformed services.

 A. Military Leave with pay shall be granted to members of the uniformed services of the U.S. Armed Forces for certain periods of active duty training and for State military duty.
 Such leave shall be granted to full-time, part-time, regular, provisional, trainee, and probationary employees for up to one hundred twenty

-(120) working hours annually for any type of active duty not considered to be “Extended Active Duty”.
+(120) working hours per federal fiscal year (Oct.
+1 – Sept.
+30) for any type of active duty not considered to be “Extended Active Duty”.